riteshbachhar/Fraud-detection-using-AI/README.md

 <h4 id="Future">Real-World Impact and Future Work</h4>

 While the Transformer and TGNN models ran slightly slower than XGBoost, their performance gains were substantial.
-Improved recall can help stakeholders reduce regulatory penalties, protect institutional reputation, and strengthen the integrity of financial operations.
+Improved recall could help stakeholders reduce regulatory penalties, protect institutional reputation, and strengthen the integrity of financial operations.
 Meanwhile, improved precision reduces false alarms, lowering operational costs and minimizing customer disruption.

 In conclusion, the Transformer achieved better recall than the XGBoost baseline, though at the cost of lower precision.
 The TGNN model, however, delivered the strongest gains in both recall and precision, making it a robust and effective choice for modern AML systems.
 These findings lay a solid foundation for scalable, graph-based approaches in real-world AML environments.
 Future work will explore hybrid architectures, temporal graph modeling, and real-time inference to further enhance detection capabilities and operational deployment.